numerique-gouv/lasuite-landingpage/README.md

 If you want to test the CMS locally, after starting the dev server with `yarn dev`, you can start a local CMS proxy server with `yarn cms`.
 This will make you edit your local files, without creating commits on changes.

 For each content type, you can create a `__test__.yml` file that is ignored from Git.
 This can help you easily test the development of content types without risking commiting dev-related content files.
-An example landing page yml file can be copied to help (`/content/.examples/landing-page.yml`).
+An example service landing page yml file can be copied to help (`/content/.examples/service-page.yml`).

 ## Contributing